 I was slightly apprehensive about a day of walking solo, especially as it was raining.
 However, once I got to Victoria station I started to feel a bit more excited and a little less conspicuous in my hiking gear.
 There were lots of other people, (including some other solo women) who were clearly headed out into the countryside.

 I arrived in Seafood to what I believe are known as ‘bracing’ winds and a pretty wild looking sea.
-The sun started to come out and I was excited to see the white cliffs in the distance.
+However, the sun soon started to come out and I was excited to see the white cliffs in the distance.

-The route itself was pretty easy to follow, as it basically involves keeping the sea to your right as your make your way up and across the cliffs, and back down into Eastborne.
+The route itself was pretty easy to follow, as it basically involves keeping the sea to your right as your make your way up and across the cliffs, and back down into Eastbourne.

-There is a two mile detour (not always in place) that takes you up and back ’round an inlet, passing some small lakes.
+There is a three mile detour (not always necessary) that takes you up and back ’round an inlet, passing some small lakes.
 I was so tempted to swim, but thought maybe it wasn’t wise by myself.
 So instead, I stopped to eat some of my M&S swag and dipped my toes in.